22 Best Grounding Techniques For Anxiety

 Think back throughout the last week, and remember a time you did not feel anxious.
 What did that feel like?
 What can you change to make yourself feel that way again?

-All the grounding techniques for anxiety in the world will not help you overcome your anxiety if you don't get help.
 Too many people with anxiety suffer needlessly.
 Through a therapist, you could learn coping skills, desensitize yourself so that triggers no longer work to set off your anxiety, and change your way of thinking and behaving to decrease or eliminate your anxiety.
-Anxiety is a very treatable illness, so don't put off contacting a therapist for help.
+Anxiety is very treatable, so don't put off contacting a therapist for help.